MARTIMM/BSON/README.md

   any integer can be stored as large or small as you like.
 Int can be coded as described in version 0.8.4 and when larger or smaller then maybe it is possible the Int can be coded as a binary array with some type.
+* Working to encapsulate the encoding/decoding work.
+When also the method used to walk through the byte array using shift() when decoding and instead use an index in the string, it might well be possible to parallelize the encoding as well as decoding process.
+Also keeping an index is also faster than shifting because the array doesn't have to be changed all the time.

 ## CHANGELOG